What’s the respiratory-virus “weather” where you are? Updated weekly.

 US Centers for Disease Control

-This page shows CDC data on COVID-19 in wastewater with a five- to 12-day delay.
-For example, when the map is updated on April 14, it shows the data for the week ending April 9.
-Once you get to the page, you’ll need to scroll down to see the map showing the COVID-19 level in wastewater in each state.
-Click on “Wastewater COVID-19 National and Regional Trends” near the bottom of the page to see the chart shown here, plus more state-by-state info.
+These pages show CDC data on flu A, COVID-19, and RSV in wastewater with a five- to 12-day delay.
+For example, when the maps are updated on April 14, they show the data for the week ending April 9.
+Once you get to the page, you’ll need to scroll down to see the map showing the wastewater levels in each state and the chart showing trends over time.

 When a surge happens, virus levels in wastewater go up first – before case counts or hospitalizations.